When to Use a Scissor Lift Harness

 2. Having scissor lift workers wear a personal fall restraint system (PFRS) is cumbersome and inefficient.
 It can interfere with their work and may be unnecessary.

 So, do you need to wear a harness on a scissor lift?
-The answer depends on local safety standards and jobsite requirements.
+The answer depends on local safety standards and job site requirements.
 To better understand scissor lift harness guidelines, let’s review OSHA’s fall protection standards for aerial work platforms (AWPs).

 Pros and Cons of Wearing an OSHA Safety Harness